Inside is the new outside

 Art projects using natural objects

 Bring the best part of the outdoors inside with you — have your child turn nature’s fallen treasures into collages and other creations to decorate your home.
-Use materials collected on a previous hike or nature walk, or, if you have a yard, take a look around together and see what you can gather.
+Use materials collected on a previous hike or nature walk, or, if you have a yard, take a look around together and see what you can gather to improve sensory processing.

 Ideas for materials to use: